garyb6/garyb6/README.md

 ### I am a **Junior Software Developer** looking for my first role in the tech industry

-* 🎓 Recently graduate of the CodeClan Professional Software Development course in Edinburgh
+* 🎓 Recent graduate of the CodeClan Professional Software Development course in Edinburgh

 * 🧩 Currently expanding my knowledge of all things code one piece at a time